 It’s also been essential in helping us get noticed outside of the industry.
-With links from BBC, TIME, The Guardian, The Mail, ABC News and more only being possible because we blog so much (just ask Mike what his favourite page on the site is and he’ll tell you it’s this one.)
+With links from BBC, TIME, The Guardian, The Mail, ABC News and more only being possible because we blog so much.

 So it’s to the credit of the team, who keep things consistent every month.
 20 blog posts, four videos and one whitepaper each and every month, and that’s just the basics.
 We trust them to create the content, and aside from a quick check by our Content Marketing team, posts and words are rarely changed.

 We have had the odd blog post that didn’t make it because it was too risqué, but generally we encourage people to express their own personalities at every stage.
 Whether it’s a detailed industry guide or a passionate rant, we’ve covered a bit of everything, and hopefully that helps keep things fresh.

 So, if you are thinking about blogging, be sure to involve as many of your team as you can.
 Anyone who can write should be encouraged to do so.